jasminsp/jasminsp/README.md

 **Hi, my name is Jasmin**
-- 📖 Studying Information Technology with major in Mobile Solutions in [Metropolia University of Applied Sciences](https://metropolia.fi/fi).
 - ❓ I’m interested in mobile software development with special focus on usability and design.

 I will be publishing here some of my project work as well as individual achievements